 The Office of the U.S. Global AIDS Coordinator and Global Health Diplomacy leads, manages, and oversees the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
-Through PEPFAR, the U.S. government has invested over $85 billion in the global HIV/AIDS response, the largest commitment by any nation to address a single disease in history, saving over 17 million lives, preventing millions of HIV infections, and accelerating progress toward controlling the global HIV/AIDS epidemic in more than 50 countries.
+Through PEPFAR, the U.S. government has invested over $100 billion in the global HIV/AIDS response, the largest commitment by any nation to address a single disease in history, saving 25 million lives, preventing millions of HIV infections, and accelerating progress toward controlling the global HIV/AIDS pandemic in more than 50 countries.

-PEPFAR saves lives, prevents HIV infections, and accelerates progress toward achieving HIV/AIDS epidemic control in more than 50 countries around the world.Learn more Progress
+PEPFAR saves lives, prevents HIV infections, and accelerates progress toward achieving HIV/AIDS pandemic control in more than 50 countries around the world.Learn More About PEPFAR's Progress Progress

-PEPFAR ensures every dollar is optimally focused for impact through data-driven policies, and supports partner countries to do the same.Learn More Policies
+PEPFAR ensures every dollar is optimally focused for impact through data-driven policies, and supports partner countries to do the same.Learn More About PEPFAR's Policies Policies

-PEPFAR reaches the populations that are most affected by the HIV/AIDS epidemic with innovative solutions that meet their needs.Learn More Populations
+PEPFAR reaches the populations that are most affected by the HIV/AIDS epidemic with innovative solutions that meet their needs.Learn More About PEPFAR's Impact on Different Populations Populations

-PEPFAR leverages the power of partnerships across multiple sectors to increase our impact and advance sustainability.Learn More Partnerships
+PEPFAR leverages the power of partnerships across multiple sectors to increase our impact and advance sustainability.Learn More About PEPFAR's Partnerships Partnerships